Elliot Minor: Solaris and Solaris Acoustic: 2009–2010

 Elliot Minor took a break from touring to write their second album, Solaris.
 In June 2009, the band announced that their distribution deal with Warner Bros. had come to an end, and that they had decided to part ways from the label and release Solaris on Repossession Records as an independent album.

 Alex Davies drew from experiences and changes in his life over the years Elliot Minor had been formed until the present when writing the album.
 He says, "The majority of the songs are uplifting as I was being positive in a pretty tough year to work through and the others are more personal and intimate."
 They have described their first album as being a collection of singles, while their second is more of a proper album with a beginning, middle, and end.
 This album was also recorded with Jim Wirt.

 "Solaris" was announced to be the first single from the band's second album; however, due to technical problems with the format of the single, it was not released on iTunes as planned on 10 August 2009.
 The band decided to go with "Electric High" as the first single instead.
 The tracks "Solaris" and "Discover (Why the Love Hurts)" were rerecorded before the album was released on 19 October 2009.
 The album, mixed by John Greatwood and Tom Lord-Alge, reached No. 9 in the UK Indie Chart.
 The album was released in Japan, along with exclusive bonus tracks, on 21 April 2010.

 An alternate version of "Solaris" was featured on the Vancouver 2010 Winter Olympics BBC coverage.
 The band recorded a cover of Owl City's "Fireflies" for fun, posting it on their YouTube channel along with footage of their video blogs.
 The song was picked up by Kerrang! and gained popularity when the station aired an edited version of the video on Kerrang!
 TV.
 The song has also received radio airplay by Kerrang!.

-On 28 August 2010, keyboardist Ali Paul announced that after completing tour commitments with Elliot Minor in September he would be leaving the band and would go on to study at York University reading Law.
-On 14 September 2011, Ali appeared on BBC One quiz show Pointless alongside his then girlfriend, getting to the final but leaving empty handed.

 An hour long live special featuring the band playing live at the Relentless Garage in London on their April 2010 tour was shown on Kerrang!
 TV on 16 August.
 At the start of 2010, it was announced that an acoustic version of the album Solaris was to be recorded and released later that year.
 Solaris Acoustic, was released on 15 November 2010, along with a DVD of the Kerrang! live special.